rhinestonewtf/registry/README.md

 ## Intro

-As the number of smart contracts grows, so too does the complexity of managing and verifying their legitimacy and security.
-In response to this, we introduce RhinestoneRegistry, a permissionless smart contract that serves as a registry for managing various types of records, including contract implementations.
-It also enables cross-chain verification of contracts, enhancing the security and interoperability of the Ethereum ecosystem.
+Account abstraction (or smart accounts) will deliver three key enhancements for the Ethereum ecosystem; improved UX, enhanced user security and greater wallet extensibility.
+Modular smart accounts are the next frontier for supercharging these deliverables.
+However, it also opens up a number of new challenges that could drastically undermine the objective by opening up a plethora of new attack vectors and security concerns for accounts.

-RhinestoneRegistry is a smart contract designed to function as a decentralized registry and verification system for other smart contracts on the Ethereum platform.
-With an emphasis on contract security and transparency, it allows attesters to register, verify, and dispatch verification statuses across various Ethereum chains.
+The [Rhinestone Registry] aims to solve this concern by providing a means of verifying the legitimacy and security of independently built smart account modules for deployment and use across any integrated smart account.
+[Rhinestone Registry] is a free, open and permissionless registry and verifications system for smart account modules on the Ethereum platform.
+With an emphasis on contract security and transparency, it allows attesters to register, verify, and dispatch verification statuses across various EVM chains.

 ## Core Principles